PAYING TRAFFIC E-CHALLAN FOR MUMBAI- GUIDELINES TO FOLLOW

 •Step 2: Click on “Check Challan Status”

-•Step 3: On the new page, enter the Challan Number or Vehicle Number or Driving License (DL) Number.
+•Step 3: After that, enter the Challan Number or Vehicle Number or Driving License (DL) Number.

 •Step 4: Enter the Captcha Code and click on “Get Detail”.

-•Step 5: You will be directed to a new page stating all the traffic violations detail.
+•Step 5: The new page stating all the traffic violations detail.

-•Step 6: Make the payment for which you will be getting a confirmations and a transaction ID.
+•Step 6: Make the payment for which you will be getting confirmations and a transaction ID.

-There is also an Android App called Maha Trafficapp which can be used to check e-Challans and make the payments as well.
+There is also an Android App called Maha Traffic app. through this we can check e-Challans and make the payments as well.